Andrew Coscoran

 Andrew Coscoran (born 18 June 1996) is an Irish athlete who specializes in middle distance running.
+He was the bronze medalist at the 2026 European Athletics Championships in the men's 1500 metres.

-In 2022, he became the Irish national record holder over the 1500 metres.
+In 2022, he became the Irish national record holder over the 1500 metres, and went on to set Irish national records indoors in the 1500 metres, mile run, 3000 metres and 5000 metres.
+He has represented Ireland at multiple major championships, including the 2020 and 2024 Olympic Games.

 Early life

-Coscoran is from Balbriggan and attended Saint Mary's Diocesan High School in Drogheda.
+Coscoran is from Balbriggan and attended Saint Mary's Diocesan School in Drogheda.
+He won the Irish Schools track and field Senior Boys 1,500m title in 2014, while competing for St. Mary's DS, which was his first national breakthrough in Athletics.
 He joined Star of the Sea AC in 2010 as a teenager and quickly developed a passion for middle distance running.
 Aged 18 years old he was awarded an athletic scholarship to attend Florida State University.
 Coscoran returned, however, to Ireland to study at Dublin City University and has had marked success with Dublin Track Club and coach Feidhlim Kelly.

 Career

 Coscoran won the 2020 Irish Indoor Championships in the 1500 metres.
 In 2021, he took the national outdoor title, and ran new personal bests throughout the year.
 He was selected for the Irish team at the delayed 2020 Tokyo Summer Olympics.
 Coscoran progressed to the semi-finals of the men's 1500 m in Tokyo, where he placed 10th in his race with a time of 3:35.84.

 In August 2022, Coscoran qualified for the final of the 1500 m event at the 2022 European Athletics Championships held in Munich, Germany, where he finished ninth.